-For each BAA in the EIM Area that fails its Flexible Ramping Up or Flexible Ramping Down sufficiency test for a 15-minute interval in the next trading hour, the market shall limit the net EIM transfer from below (import) for upward failure and from above (export) for downward failure, to the less-restrictive of the following values:
+For each BAA in the WEIM Area that fails its Flexible Ramping Up or Flexible Ramping Down sufficiency test or the Bid Range Capacity Up or Down test, for a 15-minute interval in the next trading hour, the market shall limit the net WEIM transfer from below (import) for upward failure and from above (export) for downward failure, to the less-restrictive of the following values:

-- Base Transfer Schedule for the failed 15-minute interval; or - Net EIM transfer schedule for the interval prior to the failed 15-minute interval as provided by the last successful FMM market run (i.e. the "last previous" 15-minute interval)
+- Base Transfer Schedule for the failed 15-minute interval; or - Net WEIM transfer schedule for the interval prior to the failed 15-minute interval as provided by the last successful FMM market run (i.e. the "last previous" 15-minute interval)

-In addition, the following rules will be applied to the 15-minute interval sufficiency test;
+The following rules will be applied to the 15-minute interval for all the bid-range capacity and flexible ramping sufficiency test;

-For the sufficiency test at T-75, RUC schedule is used for assessing CISO BAA.
-For the sufficiency test performed at T-55 and T-40, the latest FMM results are used for assessing CISO BAA.
+At T-75, RUC schedules plus all available bids for system resources are used for assessing CAISO BAA.
+For the sufficiency test performed at T-55 and T-40, the latest FMM results are used for assessing CAISO BAA.

-- The same EIM transfer limit applied to the failed 15-minute interval shall also apply to its three corresponding 5-minute market intervals - The last previous 15-minute interval will be the last 15-minute interval of the current hour if the 15-minute interval that fails the FRU/FRD test is the first 15-minute interval of the next hour - Likewise, the same is true if the 15-min interval that fails the FRU/FRD test is the second, third, or fourth 15-minute interval in the second hour of the HASP time horizon for which there is no previous solution for the immediately prior 15-minute interval - If a FMM run, other than HASP, fails, the EIM Transfer schedules from the last FMM run that has succeeded shall be used to derive the EIM Transfer limits for the 15-minute intervals that fail the FRU/FRD test - If HASP or all prior FMM runs fail, the base EIM Transfer will be used.
+- The same WEIM transfer limit applied to the failed 15-minute interval shall also apply to its three corresponding 5-minute market intervals - If a FMM run, other than HASP, fails, the WEIM Transfer schedules from the last FMM run that has succeeded shall be used to derive the WEIM Transfer limits for the 15-minute intervals - If HASP or all prior FMM runs fail, the base WEIM Transfer will be used. - The last previous 15-minute interval will be the last 15-minute interval of the current hour if the 15-minute interval that fails is the first 15-minute interval of the next hour - Likewise, the same is true if the 15-min interval that fails is the second, third, or fourth 15-minute interval in the second hour of the HASP time horizon for which there is no previous solution for the immediately prior 15-minute interval